 The mites first appear as yellowish growth on the plants.

-However, over the next two to three weeks, additional leaves begin dropping.
+However, additional leaves begin dropping over the next two to three weeks.

-Without treatment, the spider mites deprive the plant of nutrients by sucking juices for the plant, and causing the leaves to wither and fall.
+Without treatment, the spider mites deprive the plant of nutrients by sucking juices from the plant and causing the leaves to wither and fall.

-Eventually, the entire plant may succumb to the pests.
+Eventually, the entire plant may succumb to the pests for severe infestation.

 How to Control Spider Mite Infestations